Tracy Beaker Returns

 Tracy Beaker Returns is a British television programme.
 Based upon the novels by Jacqueline Wilson, it is the sequel series to The Story of Tracy Beaker.
-The series stars Dani Harmer reprising her role as protagonist Tracy Beaker.
+The series stars Dani Harmer who reprised her role as protagonist Tracy Beaker.
 The third and final series ended on 23 March 2012.
-A sequel spin-off entitled The Dumping Ground started airing on 4 January 2013.
+A sequel spin-off, The Dumping Ground, started airing on 4 January 2013 and it is the longest-running CBBC show.

 Premise

 When author Tracy Beaker is arrested for using her adoptive mother Cam's credit card to publish her autobiography, she seeks refuge at Elmtree House, a care home nicknamed "The Dumping Ground" where she used to live as a child.
 She meets the children who are intrigued by her and her story.
 Wanting to pay Cam back, Tracy asks the head care worker, Mike (Connor Byrne), for a job.
 As Mike is short-staffed, he agrees to hire her as an assistant care worker since she knows so much about life in care.
 Tracy then uses her background as a former child in care to become fully involved in the children's lives.